davidjgoss/davidjgoss.co/blog/_posts/2019-09-03-better-pull-requests.md

 If you _do_ end up with a big pull request --- e.g. dozens of files and hundreds of lines affected --- reviewers could have a hard time getting a sense of what your change is really about, where the important bits are, etc. Trawling through a huge diff looking for the big picture is no fun, and your reviewers didn't sign up for it.

 This is where your commits[^onlygit] can be really helpful and tell a lot of the story for you.
-However, this does depend on having a sequence of commits that form a coherent narrative, which is something you have be quite deliberate about.
+However, this does depend on having a sequence of commits that form a coherent narrative.
+This sounds like a lot of effort, but you don't have to obsess about as you go along; it's a by-product of committing frequently.

 [^onlygit]: When I talk about commits, I am really only talking about Git; if you are using something else, I honestly don't know what to tell you.

-If you're not already, get into the habit of committing little and often --- not daily or hourly, but with _every change_ you make, in a tight loop of "compile, test, commit"[^compiletestcommit].
-By the time you're ready to open your pull request, you'll have a list of commits that is probably too granular and a bit messy, but you can use the amazing [interactive rebase](https://tgvashworth.com/2014/02/24/rebase-you-interactively-for-great-good.html) to clean up and consolidate[^moarrebase] into something that's useful for a reviewer to follow.
+By frequently, I don't mean daily or hourly, I mean with _every change_ you make, in a tight loop of "compile, test, commit"[^compiletestcommit].
+By the time you're ready to open your pull request, you'll have a list of commits that is probably too granular and a bit messy, but you can use [interactive rebase](https://tgvashworth.com/2014/02/24/rebase-you-interactively-for-great-good.html) to clean up and consolidate[^moarrebase] into something that's useful for a reviewer to follow.

 [^compiletestcommit]: There are [variations](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864), but you get the idea.